kevinhamiltonsmith/code-challenges/README.md

 To add a new code challenge to this repo, first define the challenge in the problems folder.
 Create a new sub-folder with the challenge name, then add a descriptive README to that folder.

 For the solution, add it to the solutions folder, under the correct language sub-folder.

+### Javascript
-All solutions should follow the [module definition pattern](http://requirejs.org/docs/api.html#define) using require.js.
+All JS solutions should follow the [module definition pattern](http://requirejs.org/docs/api.html#define) using require.js.
 For testing purposes, it is best to return a method containing your solution function.
 ```javascript
 define(function () {